This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 • the RGBD camera sensor is added to oakd_rgb_camera_frame link, but the orientation of the sensor should be adjusted

-• the contact sensors and ir sensors are skipped by the Robot Importer completely as unsupported
+• the contact sensors are skipped by the Robot Importer completely as unsupported